stackbit-projects/cool-tulip-9c975/content/pages/blog/post-1.md

       relativeUrl: true
 layout: post
 ---
-Welcome to the launch of SF Shipping.
+Welcome to the launch of ZipShip.
 We are on a mission to make shipping accessible to everyone.
 By offering a complete shipping service, we make shipping as easy as opening your door.
 We are currently operating an open beta and may have some bugs software-wise.
-With SF Shipping, we enable a door to door shipping experience.
+With ZipShip, we enable a door to door shipping experience.

-Here's how SF Shipping works.
+Here's how ZipShip works.

 1. Setup your appointment and let us know what you're shipping.

 2. Answer your door at your appointed time.
 Your shipping expert will package your item and/or apply your shipping label.

-3\.
-Track your package
+3. Track your package

 We are currently seeking feedback on our service and appreciate all feedback regarding your service experience.